-After more than a year of meetings and hearings, the Minnesota Department of Education has released its draft ESSA (Every Student Succeeds Act) plan -- outlining a new system of school accountability and a transformational change in how the needs of schools are assessed.
+After more than a year of meetings and hearings, the Minnesota Department of Education has submitted the final version of its ESSA (Every Student Succeeds Act) plan to the federal government for review.
+The plan outlines a new system of school accountability and represents a transformational change in how the needs of schools are assessed.

 Read the executive summary.